skytodmoon/ontology-privatenet-docker/README.md

 # Docker container for Ontology private-net

 This is a pre-configured docker container setup in a multinode (4) configuration.
 This was designed to allow developers to have a private Ontology blockchain that can be used for testing purposes.
+This is an initial release and may contain limited functionality.
+Further updates will be made once a wallet is released.
 <br><br>
 ## Setup